 The toxicity of two benzodiazepines used to treat seizures—clonazepam and clobazam—is discussed elsewhere (see Chapter 183, “Benzodiazepines”)

 This chapter reviews the pharmacology, clinical features, and treatment for toxicity of commonly used anticonvulsants.
 Disposition recommendations depend on the resolution of clinical toxicity, but patients with intentional overdose need mental health evaluation in the ED before discharge.

 Phenytoin is a primary anticonvulsant for partial and generalized tonic-clonic seizures.
 In conjunction with rapidly acting anticonvulsants, it is useful in the treatment of non–drug-induced status epilepticus.1 Phenytoin has been used to prevent seizures due to head trauma (in the immediate posttraumatic period) and in the management of some chronic pain syndromes.
 Serious complications are extremely rare after intentional phenytoin overdose if supportive care is provided.
 Most phenytoin-related deaths have been associated with rapid IV administration or hypersensitivity reactions.

 Phenytoin is available in oral and injectable forms.
 Phenytoin has poor solubility in water, so the vehicle for the parenteral formulation is 40% propylene glycol and 10% ethanol, adjusted to a pH of 12 with sodium hydroxide.
 The acute cardiovascular toxicity seen with IV phenytoin infusion is usually ascribed to the propylene glycol diluent.
-Other limitations with parenteral phenytoin are the irritating nature of the vehicle and ...
+Other limitations with parenteral phenytoin are the irritating nature of the ...